Unsupervised embedding of trajectories captures the latent structure of scientific migration: Conclusion

 \section{Conclusion}

-Neural embedding approaches offer a novel, data-driven solution for learning an effective and robust representation of locations based on trajectory data, encoding the complex and multi-faceted nature of mobility.
-We demonstrated that a functional distance derived from the embedding can be used with the gravity model of mobility to better predict real-world mobility than does geographic distance.
-Embedding distance outperformed geographic distance across distinct and disparate domains, including U.S. flight itineraries, Korean hotel accommodation reservations, and global scientific mobility.
-Focusing on scientific mobility, we find that neural embedding's performance is driven by its ability to encode many aspects of scientific mobility into a single representation, including global and regional geography, shared languages, and prestige hierarchies, even without explicit information on these factors.
+Neural embedding approaches offer a novel, data-driven solution for efficiently learning an effective and robust representation of locations based on trajectory data, encoding the complex and multi-faceted nature of migration.
+We discovered that the unique strength of \textit{word2vec} stems from its equivalence to a gravity model, making it a natural and theoretically-grounded tool for modeling migration.
+By virtue of this equivalence, \textit{word2vec} learns accurate representations of migration across disparate domains as we demonstrated here.
+Focusing on the case of scientific migration, we leverage the unique topological structure of the embedding space to reveal how it encodes nuanced aspects of migration, including global and regional geography, shared languages, and prestige hierarchies.